Miro0o/Docs-Notes/CS/CyberSecurity/Network Security/🏇 Network Security Basics & Protocols/🔌 Physical (Link) Layer Security/IEEE 802.1x/IEEE 802.1x.md

   3. the authentication database or the [authentication server](https://www.techtarget.com/searchsecurity/definition/authentication-server).

 EAPoL is one of the authentication mechanism defined by 802.1x.
 EAPoL confirms with EAP which is defined if RFC 3748.

+> ‼️ IEEE 802.1x defines **EAPol** as an authentication mechanism.
+Before authenticated, 802.1x denied any traffic except the EAPoL package; After successfully authenticated, 802.1x allowed any traffic from that authenticated user.

 802.1x is a work group under ↗ [IEEE 802.1](../../../../../🔑%20CS_Core/🏎️%20Computer%20Networking%20and%20Communication/📌%20Computer%20Networking%20Basics/0x06%20Data%20Link%20Layer/Switched%20LAN/Broadcast%20Channels/IEEE%20802%20Family/IEEE%20802.1.md).